Icinga/icinga2/doc/09-object-types.md

   timeout         |**Optional.** The command timeout in seconds.
 Defaults to 60 seconds. arguments       |**Optional.** A dictionary of command arguments.

-Command arguments can be used the same way as for [CheckCommand objects](9-object-types.md#objecttype-checkcommand-arguments).
+Command arguments can be used the same way as for [CheckCommand objects](09-object-types.md#objecttype-checkcommand-arguments).

-More details on specific attributes can be found in [this chapter](3-monitoring-basics.md#notification-commands).
+More details on specific attributes can be found in [this chapter](03-monitoring-basics.md#notification-commands).

-## <a id="objecttype-notificationcomponent"></a> NotificationComponent
+## NotificationComponent <a id="objecttype-notificationcomponent"></a>

 The notification component is responsible for sending notifications.
 There are no configurable options.